Varroa mite - frequently asked questions

 Varroa mite (Varroa destructor) was reported in sentinel hives at the Port of Newcastle in New South Wales (NSW) on Friday 24 June 2022.
 The detection was the result of routine surveillance on sentinel hives by NSW Bee Biosecurity Officers.

 Varroa mite has since been detected at multiple sites across NSW.
-Situation updates are available on our Varroa mite – current situation web page.

 Read more on the NSW Department of Primary Industries website.

-Following the National Management Group meeting on 19 September, the Victorian Government will join other Australian states and territories and transition from eradication to management of Varroa destructor.
-The Victorian response will be consistent with the agreed national Transition to Management Plan that is being developed.
+Following the National Management Group meeting on 19 September, the Victorian Government will join other Australian states, territories and industries to transition from eradication to management of Varroa destructor.

 Agriculture Victoria is working with key beekeeping industry bodies and interstate agencies to ensure appropriate and consistent responses.